As an Amazon Associate we earn from qualifying purchases.

 Then, arrange your athletic bras according to their design and usage.
 Divide padded, molded, and non-padded bras, placing them in separate boxing.

 Keep the ones you use the most at the front and routinely discard old, worn-out ones that are no longer useful.
 This will help you keep your drawer organized.
+If you’re interested in freshening up your worn-out bras, tie-dyeing them is a great idea.

 If you cannot store your bras in a drawer, make space in your closet.
 On an empty shelf, arrange your dividers and follow the same organizational tips as with the drawers.
 To summarize, divide them according to type and frequency of use.
 Use a lower shelf so you can see the contents easily.